conallh96/SQAGroupCA/ProjectPlan/ProjectPlan.md

 - Each topic should be contained in its own folder.
 - Images should be placed in the images folder.

+## Retrospective

+- When we originally set up the project repository on GitHub, we all forked from a main repository created by Ronan and proceeded to clone our own repositories onto our systems.
+Upon further consideration, we realized we should all have cloned from the same repository,
+Conall then set up a new repository and the other members cloned.
+This was a minor set back in the early stages but luckily we discovered our errors early on.
+This mistake was mainly down to our lack of experience on group repositories but provided us with a good lesson in initializing repositories that multiple members will be working on.

+- As a group we could have improved on the commenting and reviews on pull requests through github.
+We only learned late on how to could approve requests instead of just leaving comments.

+- Overall we worked well as a team and helped each other along when any of us were unsure of the next steps.
+We planned regular calls to discuss any issues and organize the work and kept to our schedule.

 * [Home Page](../README.MD)